 - effects of direct sunlight.

-Normal operating conditions should be respected at all times, otherwise a number of malfunctions could arise that are difficult to diagnose.
+Normal operating conditions should be respected at all times; otherwise, several malfunctions could arise that are difficult to diagnose.
 However, the usual consequences of an air-conditioning breakdown are as follows:

-- need to shut down and restart equipment in a cyclical fashion,
+- need to shut down and cyclically restart the equipment,

 - premature wear to IT components,